Don’t think you can complete a relaxing, Rome to Amalfi Coast day trip and return in one day? Well you can – by train, automobile and boat.

 We were visiting Rome but wanted to see some of the other must see places in Italy, without the hassle of changing hotels.
 So we reviewed day trips from Rome, Italy and found a fantastic Rome to Amalfi Coast day trip with a bit of a twist!
 You can go by high speed train and then travel along the coast by boat to see the coastal towns of the Amalfi coast from the water.

-Why an Amalfi Coast Itinerary Should be Part of Your Trip to Italy
+Why a Rome to Amalfi Coast Day Trip Should be Part of Your Trip to Italy

 The Amalfi Coast is one of Italy’s top destinations.
 With stunning sparkling, blue water, sandy beaches and quaint hillside towns it is just beautiful.